 The range of awareness of world cinema lists has expanded in successive decades, but the contributors to the postwar upstart magazine said these were the greatest movies of all time in 1952: “Bicycle Thieves” was followed by a Chaplin tie, “City Lights” and “The Gold Rush”; then Eisenstein’s bastion of theories of montage,”Battleship Potemkin,” was followed by a tie for fifth between D. W. Griffith’s grandiose epic; “Intolerance” and Flaherty’s “Louisiana Story”; and then a tie for seventh, among Von Stroheim’s grandiloquent feat of hyperrealism, “Greed,” Marcel Carné’s “poetic realism” in “Le Jour se lève” and Dreyer’s Falconetti-face-fixated “The Passion of Joan of Arc,” and a tie for tenth between David Lean’s “Brief Encounter,” Clair’s “Le Million” and Renoir’s test-of-time “The Rules of the Game.”
 All in all, a pretty great sea of Western cinematic tradition to sip slowly from on the Criterion Channel.

-A few weeks ago, Time critic Stephanie Zacharek was on Twitter with another writer, batting Brian De Palma pinnacles around for greatest of “greatness,” and I like the simple equivocation of her post.
+In late summer, Time critic Stephanie Zacharek was on Twitter with another writer, batting Brian De Palma pinnacles around for greatest of “greatness,” and I like the simple equivocation of her post.
 De Palma’s brute essay on the wages of violence, “Casualties of War,” had just marked thirty-three years since its August 18, 1989 release.
 “It’s hard to put it on top, because you really have to steel yourself for it.
 For example, I think ‘Carlito’s Way’ is perfect, and I could watch that movie anytime.
 So maybe that makes it ‘greater’ by some other standard?
 But I have no idea how to weigh these things, so I don’t.”
 Very close to my own sentiments about lists, and lists of lists and books of lists and websites that for years have submitted on lists: how much do we care to separate subjective from objective in mid-swoon of movie love?

 Cut to 2002: “All-time greatest, best or favourite, hundreds of critics and directors have chosen their Top Ten films.”
 Of the published ballots, Sight and Sound says, “Six votes more and ‘Vertigo’ could have come out on top.”
 (I want exclamation points and calliope music!)